R3K1NG/D0xk1t/README.md

 #### D0x Module

 The D0x module is a comprehensive info-gathering database that enables the pentester to write "D0x", or a file that holds a collection of data of a certain target, or targets.
 Using this data, the tester will be able to effectively understand their target, which is a critical point in the attacker's kill chain.
 D0xing is usually deemed malicious and black-hat in nature.
 However, with the D0x module, we aim to help security researchers gain momentum when conducting in-the-field pentesting.

 The D0x module does come with several features, improved upon based off of the prior revision.

+* Secure database support, with delete and export (as `.csv`) options

 #### GeoIP Module

 When working with metadata, IP addresses often pop up as a point-of-interest.
 Using Maxmind and Google Map's APIs, the GeoIP module aims to collect geolocation information on public IP addresses, in order to gather data on physical location during the reconaissance stage of the killchain.

+* Google Maps support for accurate GeoIP visualization
+* API endpoint support for command-liners or developers.

 ---

-### 5.0 TODO
+# How to Contribute

+Contributing is easy!
+Send a pull request if you feel that anything should be changed, removed, optimized, etc. Issues are also great for reporting bugs.

+---

+# TODO:

+Here are some upcoming features!

-* More modules!
+* webNmap
-  * include mass mailer, wordlist generation, D0x Module DB support (w/ SQLalchemy, Redis and/or SQLite)
-  * API endpoints
+* DNS Enumeration
-* Build scripts for web deployment
-* Fix `TypeError` and `ValueError` for GeoIP when non-recognized IP address is inputted.
-* Make website!
-Surge or Github Pages